-&lt;sup>2 By default, Org-mode uses the standard calc modes (precision 12, angular units degrees, fraction and symbolic modes off).
-However, the display format has been changed to (float 5) to keep tables compact.
+2 By default, Org-mode uses the standard calc modes (precision 12, angular units degrees, fraction and symbolic modes off).
+The display format, however, has been changed to (float 5) to keep tables compact.
 The default settings can be configured using the variable org-calc-default-modes.